bradyt/dart-server/README.md

 ### General Configuration

-The `dart-sdk-path` variable can be set to tell Emacs where to find the Dart SDK.
+The `dart-server-sdk-path` variable can be set to tell Emacs where to find the Dart SDK.
 This is used to run the [Dart analysis server](#dart-analyzer) and the Dart formatter.
 By default, it's set by finding the `dart` executable on the system path.

-If you've installed `flutter` but not `dart`, you might try `(setq dart-sdk-path "/path/to/flutter/bin/cache/dart-sdk/")`.
+If you've installed `flutter` but not `dart`, you might try `(setq dart-server-sdk-path "/path/to/flutter/bin/cache/dart-sdk/")`.

 If you're on Windows, you will need to make sure that the `diff` executable is available to Emacs.
 One way to do this is install from